IanGoodbody/ECE281_Lab4/README.md

 |110 ns|06|4|OUT|D|D|03|
 |130 ns|07|0|NOP|D|D|07|

-Prior to 16 ns the PRISM computer has been reset to the zero statem, and the instruction is a NOP.
-By 16 ns the program counter has incremented to 01 alongside the "addr" signal and the value previously on the "data" signal, 7, is loaded into the IR indicating a "load immediately" command, provided in memory location 01
+Prior to 16 ns the PRISM computer has been reset to the zero state and the instruction is a NOP;, however the program has alread loaded 7 from memory location 00.
+By 16 ns the program counter has incremented to 01 alongside the "addr" signal and the value previously on the "data" signal, 7, is loaded into the IR indicating a "load immediately" command.

-By 28 ns the program counter and "addr" address signal have incremented to 02, and from that memory location the value B has been loaded ontot the databus.
-PRISM instructions indicate that the next signal after LADI will be the value to be loadedand at 58 ns the B value found at 02 is loaded intot he accumulator.
+By 28 ns the program counter and "addr" address signal have incremented to 02; however it is the value B from loaction 01 that currently resides on the "data" bus.
+PRISM instructions indicate that the next signal after LADI will be the value to be loaded and at 58 ns the B value found at 01 is loaded intot he accumulator.

-By 58 ns the PC and addr values have moved onto the next memory location, and a new instruction has been loaded form the "data" bus into the instruction register.
+By 58 ns the PC and addr values have moved onto the next memory location, and a new instruction has been loaded form the previous memory location 02 to the "data" bus, and from there into the instruction register.
 This value, 3, corresponds to a ROR command which affects the value in the accumulaotr.
 By 78 ns the accumulaor value has rotated from B to D.

 After the next incremntation in the proogram counter at 93 ns the 4 signal that was previously on the "data" bus has been loaded into the instruction register, and the "data" bus signal has assumed the next value in memory 3.
 Because the 4 signal corresponds with the OUT instruction the 3 in "data" corresponds with the address of the output port. consequently at 110 ns the "addr" signal has assumed a value of 03 (instead of following the program counter) and the "data" bus is set to D essentially writing the value at the accumulator to the memory address 3.